 Pipeline operators maintain a robust leak detection program to facilitate appropriate actions to prevent adverse impacts to infrastructure, the environment, and public safety.
 The guidance in API Recommended Practice (RP) 1175, Pipeline Leak Detection – Program Management, provides the needed framework to develop sound practices within a pipeline company.
 This RP provides liquid pipeline operators with guidance on developing, implementing and managing a sustainable Leak Detection Program to minimize the size and consequences of leak events.
 While the focus is on liquid pipeline operation, the RP can be extended to gas pipeline operation.

-Operators ensure there is a focus on quality assurance during the building of a pipeline through an organized framework, often referred to as a Construction Quality Management System, or QMS.
+Operators ensure there is a focus on effective quality management during the building of a pipeline through an organized framework, often referred to as a Construction Quality Management System, or QMS.
 All this effort helps to mitigate the chance for an issue, such as a leak, to arise either during start up or years later because of a poor construction practice.
-If there is a focus on decreasing flaws that may occur during construction, then the chance for a leak or rupture is decreased significantly, progressing towards the industry’s goal of zero incidents.
+If there is a focus on increasing quality assurance during construction, then the chance for a leak or rupture is decreased significantly, progressing towards the industry’s goal of zero incidents.
 The guidance in API Recommended Practice (RP) 1177, Recommended Practice for Steel Pipeline Construction Quality Management Systems, establishes minimum processes for companies that own and operate pipelines, as well as those that construct them.
 While RP 1177 is intended for pipeline operators, external stakeholders, including the public and regulators, were engaged in the development of this best practice.